Taoiseach & Tanaiste

 State Bound by Law

-In the 1970s, the courts decided that the administration of justice was committed solely to the judiciary by the exercise of their powers in the court set up under the Constitution.
+It was decided that the administration of justice was committed solely to the judiciary by the exercise of their powers in the court set up under the Constitution.
 The power to compel evidence, including the production of documents, is an inherent part of the judicial power of the State.

-The duty of the judicial power to make the decision does not mean that it affords any priority or preference for the production of evidence over other public interests such as security of the State or efficient functions of the executive organ or government.
+The duty of the judicial power to make the decision does not mean that it affords any priority to or holds a preference for the production of evidence over other public interests such as security of the State or efficient functions of the executive organ or government.
 There is no obligation under the judicial power to examine any particular document before deciding it is exempt from production.

 Some functions of the Executive are part of its inherent functions as Executive.
 Many of these are equivalent to those exercised under the so-called Crown prerogative.
 Over time, some of these have been placed on statute, e.g. passports.
 Others derive from the control of public funds.